Sell a Home

 Licensed in both Minnesota and Wisconsin, the Lundgren Real Estate team encompasses experienced, honest, and trustworthy realtors that will help you through the selling process.
 Our real estate agents are willing to go the extra mile and use a wide range of marketing tools.

-While selling a home can be a stressful and time-consuming process, Lundgren Realty can help you simplify, showcase your home, and find a competitive and appropriate price range.
+While selling a home can be a stressful and time-consuming process, Lundgren Group can help you simplify, showcase your home, and find a competitive and appropriate price range.

 Meanwhile, what can you do to help set your home up for success?